ttwag/P5_Smart_Recycling_System/AWSTest/week3Test.md

 |10|Credit Card| Text, Bandage, First Aid, Bag, Document | No

 ## Simple Test
 The test images contain only the item of interest.
-Note that the test gives correct credit to closely match label such as Digital watch and Wristwatch
+Note that the test gives correct credit to closely match labels such as Digital watch and Wristwatch

 Accuracy: 90%